Boundary Ranch is a historical focal point in Kananaskis Country, Alberta, Canada.

-Boundary Ranch is situated in Kananaskis Country, a short distance south of the entrance to Kananaskis Village.
+Boundary Ranch is situated in Kananaskis Country, a short distance south of the entrance to Kananaskis Village on Kananaskis Trail (Hwy 40).
 The history of Boundary Ranch takes on legendary proportion.
-Its contribution to the development of Kananaskis Country in Alberta began in the 1930′s when Guinn Outfitters began offering mountain horseback riding to guests from around the world.
-The genuine ranch facility offers similar and more diverse services today, across Kananaskis Trail from 2,958 m (9,704 ft) Mount Kidd.
+Its contribution to the development of Kananaskis Country in Alberta began in the 1930's when Guinn Outfitters began offering mountain horseback riding to guests from around the world.
+This genuine ranch facility offers similar and more diverse services today, across Kananaskis Trail from 2,958 m (9,704 ft) Mount Kidd.

 Many of the trails in the area were created by the Guinn Family.
 Guinn's Pass is named for Alvin Guinn (1915 - 2006), as a tribute to his nightfall journey taking pack horses over a difficult route from Galatea Creek to Ribbon Lake.
 The more efficient route over Guinn's Pass was discovered on return the following day and remains a prominent route today.